fromruins/fromruins.github.io/_posts/2016-02-03-dear-16-year-old-me.md

 A lot will change in the next five years, as you are soon to find out.
 You’ll fall in what you think is love, and get what you think is heartbroken.
 You’ll make new friends, lose old friends, and then lose your new friends.
 You’ll move out of your parents’ house at 18 and live on your own, which is more challenging than  you anticipated.
 You’ll waste a lot of time and a lot of money on things you shouldn’t have spent any time or money on.
 You’ll learn a lot, lose a lot, and discover a lot about yourself in the next five years that will fly by.

-Let’s start with the most important things first, shall we?
+Let’s start with the most important things first, shall we?<!--excerpt_end-->

 ### 1. Spend more time with your family, especially your grandpa